Wichita man arrested in New Year’s Day criminal homicide

 WICHITA, Kan.
-(KSNW) – Wichita police announced Thursday that 22-year-old Deajuan C. Smith of Wichita has been arrested on a charge of First-degree murder.
+(KSNW) – Wichita police announced Thursday that 22-year-old Deajuan C. Smith of Wichita has been arrested on suspicion of first-degree murder.
 In the early morning hours of Jan.
 1, officers responded to a shooting at a home in the 2600 block of North Bullinger.
 Upon arrival, officers located 26-year-old Nicholas Sims of Wichita, who had been shot and was pronounced dead on the scene.

 The investigation revealed a party was taking place at the home with at least 50 individuals.
 During the party, an argument ensued between Sims and Deajuan Smith inside the home.
 The argument moved to outside of the home, where Sims was shot by Smith.